 The peppers are stuffed with rice and cheese, making them a blank canvas for many other possibilities.
 Add 1/2 cup of more of steamed peas, chopped broccoli, or chopped sauteed kale or spinach to the rice.
 Replace the 3/4 cup of water with vegetable broth or chicken stock for additional flavor.

-And if you crave heartier main dish stuffed peppers, feel free to add about 1/4 cup of cooked crumbled bacon or 1/2 cup of diced chicken, ham, or tuna.
-See the variations for Tex-Mex and Louisiana versions.
+And if you crave heartier main dish stuffed peppers, feel free to add about 1/2 cup of cooked beans.
+Or add 1/4 cup of cooked crumbled bacon or 1/2 cup of diced chicken, ham, or tuna.

 - 4 bell peppers (red, large)